kdementiev/viper-xcode-templates/README.md

 # VIPER-Xcode-Templates
-VIPER module file templates for Xcode.
+VIPER module file templates for Xcode in both Swift and Objective-C languages.
 Offers simple creation of VIPER module with all injections.

 ## Installation

 Use **Terminal** for navigate inside folder with templates where `viper_install.sh` placed.

 Then run following command:

 ```sh